-- Wash your wound daily with soap and water.
+- Wash the wound daily with soap and water.
 Do this gently as part of your normal bathing.

 - Watch for signs of infection.
-Redness, pain and drainage all signal possible infection and the need for medical evaluation.
+Irritation, pain and pus all signal possible infection and the need for medical care.

-- Trim your fingernails and toenails carefully.
+- Trimming your fingernails and toenails carefully.
 Take care not to injure the surrounding skin.

-- Protect your hands and feet.
-Wear appropriate footwear and gloves.
+- Protecting your hands and feet.
+Wear footwear and gloves suitable to your activities.

 Cellulitis treatment usually includes a prescription oral antibiotic.
-Within three days of starting an antibiotic, let your doctor know whether the infection is responding to treatment.
-You'll need to take the antibiotic for as long as your doctor directs, usually five to 10 days but possibly as long as 14 days.
+Within three days of starting an antibiotic, let your health care provider know whether the infection is responding to treatment.
+You'll need to take the antibiotic for the full course, usually 5 to 10 days, even if you start to feel better.

-In most cases, signs and symptoms of cellulitis disappear after a few days.
+Symptoms typically disappear a few days after you start treatment.
 You may need to be hospitalized and receive antibiotics through your veins (intravenously) if: